rfuzzo/MWSE/docs/source/apis/tes3.md

 		* `min` (number): *Default*: `0`.
 The minimal magintude of the effect per tick.
 		* `max` (number): *Default*: `0`.
 The maximal magnitude of the effect per tick.
 	* `createCopy` (boolean): *Default*: `true`.
 This parameter controls whether the function will return the original magic source or a copy of the magic source.
 This parameter is only used if source is alchemy.
 	* `fromStack` ([tes3equipmentStack](../../types/tes3equipmentStack)): *Optional*.
 The piece of equipment this magic source is coming from.
+This item's charge will be used.
 The fromStack has to be an already equipped item from tes3actor.equipment.
 This will probably change in the future.
-	* `castChance` (number): *Optional*.
-This parameter allows overriding the casting chance of the magic source.
 	* `target` ([tes3reference](../../types/tes3reference), [tes3mobileActor](../../types/tes3mobileActor), string): *Optional*.
 The target of the magic.
 	* `bypassResistances` (boolean): *Default*: `false`.
 Is this effect going to bypass magic resistance?